Wayne Odesnik: 2010

 On May 19, 2010, Odesnik was banned—initially for two years—by the International Tennis Federation, later reduced to one year on account of his "substantial assistance" with the Federation's anti-doping program, after pleading guilty to importing HGH into Australia.
 The suspension was dated to December 29, 2009.
 As part of the ban, his results since December 29 were erased, and he was required to forfeit his ranking points and prize money.
 Odesnik was ranked No. 114 and had earned more than $90,000 in prize money in 2010.
 In January 2013, it was revealed that Odesnik's name appeared in handwritten records of Biogenesis of America, a former Miami sports clinic linked to a performance-enhancing drug scandal in Major League Baseball.
 In records for 2009, 2010, and 2011, under the heading of 'Tennis' in five client lists, Odesnik's name appeared numerous times; the records indicated that he was billed $500 per month by the clinic.
 Odesnik denied any connection to the clinic.

 2011

 Unranked, Odesnik received a main draw wild card for ITF Futures event U.S.A.
 F1, and reached the quarter-finals.
 The following week, again as a wild card, he retired from his second round qualifying match.
 As the season wore on, Odesnik picked up a pair of singles titles at Challenger events: The Savannah Challenger, where he defeated Donald Young in the final, and the Fifth Third Bank Championships, where he beat James Ward.

 2012

 Odesnik started the year as the sixth seed at the Seguros Bolívar Open, a Challenger event, where he won the singles title by defeating Adrian Ungur in the final.
 He did not drop a set during the tournament.

 2015

-On March 18, 2015, Odesnik was handed a 15-year ban after a second doping violation.
+On March 18, 2015, Odesnik was handed a 15-year ban after a second doping violation after testing positive for anabolic agents and peptides.